drB-dotjpg/DiscordFortniteBot2/README.md

 Some more questionable ideas:
 * No more turn based gameplay.
-* Game all or mostly controlled using reactions.
 * Choose where you start on the map at the start of the match.
 * Join game after its already begun.
 * Quit game after inactivity or if specified.